 5) Stimulates metabolism 24-48 hours after a workout, supporting weight loss

-6) Plyos improve strength and efficiency of fast twitch fibers, meaning a greater recruitment of the body’s strongest fibers during resistance training
+6) Plyos improve strength and efficiency of fast twitch fibers, meaning greater recruitment of the body’s strongest fibers during resistance training

 7) Plyometric training may enhance neuromuscular function and prevent knee injuries by increasing dynamic stability